healingdrawing/task-0-shell/README.md

 Otherwise do not expect correct work.
 For details see [task and audit questions](https://github.com/01-edu/public/tree/master/subjects/0-shell).

+## Requirements
+Ensure that you have `go` programming language installed.
+Version `1.21.5` was used during development.
+Make sure your version is up to date.

 ## Usage
 To run the program, use the following command:
 ```bash